ttgc/Galactic-Supremacy/README.md

 * Usage of Slick2D lib and Java language ✔️
 * Ship located on the bottom of the screen with only left and right moves ✔️
 * Game playable with Keyboard only ❌
-* min 3 differents types of ennemies with differents path and shoot's path ❌
+* min 3 differents types of ennemies with differents path and shoot's path (1/3) ❌
 * no collisions between ennemies or ennemies' shoots ✔️
 * Several shoots can exist at the same time ✔️
-* Usage of abstract class `Ennemi` (do not edit this class) ✔️
+* Usage of abstract class `Ennemy` (do not edit render and update methods) ✔️

 -----------